Luth Enchantee: 1983: three-year-old season

 Luth Enchantee was beaten in her first four races as a three-year-old although she finished second three times, most notably in the Prix de Sandringham over 1600m at Chantilly Racecourse in June, when she was beaten a neck by Chamisene.
 Later in June she recorded her first win at the seventh attempt when taking the Prix des Dahlias, a maiden race at Saint-Cloud Racecourse.
 On her next appearance she was moved back up into Group race company and finished fourth behind African Joy in the Prix de la Porte Maillot over 1400m at Longchamp Racecourse.

 The emergence of Luth Enchantee a top-class racehorse began with her run in the Prix d'Astarte (then a Group Two race) over 1600m at Deauville Racecourse in early August.
 She won the race by one and a half lengths from the British filly Mighty Fly (winner of the Royal Hunt Cup), with the 1000 Guineas winner Ma Biche in sixth.
 Later that month, Luth Enchantee was moved up in class for the Group One Prix Jacques Le Marois over the same course and distance.
 She started at odds of 13/1 in a field including L'Emigrant, Ma Biche, Noalcoholic and Crystal Glitters (Prix d'Ispahan).
 Philipperon restrained the filly in the early stages before taking the lead 200m from the finish, and he won decisively by one and a half lengths from L'Emigrant with the British outsider Montekin in third.
 Three weeks later Luth Enchantee started the 4.8/1 second favourite for the Prix du Moulin at Longchamp.
 Philipperon again employed waiting tactics, and the filly turned into the straight last of the eight runners.
-L'Emigrant went clear of the field an looked the likely winner, but Luth Enchantee produced an exceptional finishing burst, making up ten lengths in last 400m, catching the colt in the closing strides and winning by half a length.
+L'Emigrant went clear of the field and looked the likely winner, but Luth Enchantee produced an exceptional finishing burst, making up ten lengths in last 400m, catching the colt in the closing strides and winning by half a length.
 There was a gap of eight lengths back to the Irish 2000 Guineas winner Wassl in third.
 After the race, Philipperon described the filly as "the best horse I have ever ridden".